 The bars are symbolic of essential virtues like humanity, fairness, intellect, courteousness, fruition, and vitality.
 A deeper look at the bars brings the concept of balance between the physical and spiritual worlds so as to create the much-needed harmony.

 In regards to the martial art of Taekwondo, the South Korean flag brings the same connotations as well.
-Taekwondo athletes respect the flag greatly to the extent that it’s adopted as the Taekwondo flag.
+Taekwondo athletes respect the flag greatly to such an extent that it’s even been adopted as the Taekwondo flag.

 This is a demonstration of how the concept of balance comes into play.
 Thus, the symbolic representation of the Korean flag reveals that Taekwondo is not only a style of combat, but also a way of life.

-Therefore, the Korean flag is hung vertically by ensuring that the top left corner still remains at the top left while the top right corner remains at the right.
+Therefore, the flag of South Korea is hung vertically by ensuring that the top left corner still remains at the top left while the top right corner remains at the right.